ant3mc/Gravity-Sandbox/README.md

 - `H` : world height
 - For each planet: `mass x y vx vy` (mass is the base mass, before multiplier)

+## A few notes:

+Previously, the planets had trails, but it hindered the visual experience (in my opinion), so I got rid of them.

+The reason all planets are the same radius is primarily because gravity is calculated between the centers of the planets.
+If the radii were different, there would be problems with the physics in 'elastic collision' mode.

 ## Installation

 1. Download the `gravi.html` file from the repository.